amin-mir/glb/README.md

 The idea behind it was hugely influence by [bag](https://github.com/toeydevelopment/bag).
 Kudos to the author...

+The repo contains implementatio of the following load balancing algorithms:
+- RoundRobin
+- LeastConns

 ##### Cool Little Escape Analysis
 There are two implementations of `LeastConns` strategy.
 They are only different in how they internally choose the least used backend. `LeastConns` holds `backends []backend[T]`